XinyaoWa/GenAIExamples/CodeTrans/docker_compose/intel/cpu/xeon/README.md

 # Build Mega Service of CodeTrans on Xeon

-This document outlines the deployment process for a CodeTrans application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
+This document outlines the deployment process for a Translation application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server, which can support both text and code translation.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution using microservices `llm`.
 We will publish the Docker images to Docker Hub soon, it will simplify the deployment process for this service.

 ## 🚀 Create an AWS Xeon Instance